 The NC undertakes a tailored process to evaluate the effectiveness of the Board as a whole and the Board Committees every year.
 For an objective and independent evaluation, an external consultant is engaged to facilitate the evaluation process.
-The consultant engaged for the review for FY 2022, Aon, is independent of and is not related to the Company or any of its Directors.
+The consultant engaged for the review for FY 2023, Aon, is independent of and is not related to the Company or any of its Directors.

-As part of the process, questionnaires are sent by the consultant to the Directors and interviews are conducted where required.
-In addition to numerically scored multiple-choice items, the questionnaires use a mix of open-ended questions to solicit qualitative comments including suggestions for improvement.
-For the year under review, one-to-one interviews with each Board member were also conducted.
-The objective of the interviews is to seek clarifications to the feedback obtained from the responses in the questionnaires, during which broader questions might also be raised to help validate certain survey findings.
+As part of the process, questionnaires are sent by the consultant to the Directors and interviews are conducted where necessary.
+In addition to numerically scored multiple-choice items, the questionnaires use a mix of open-ended questions to solicit qualitative or strategic, big picture comments including suggestions for improvement, with a view to engendering constructive dialogues and gaining insights.
+Where necessary, one-to-one interviews may be conducted with certain Board members, to seek clarifications on the feedback obtained from the responses in the questionnaires, during which broader questions might also be raised to help validate certain survey findings.
 The findings are then evaluated by the consultant and reported, together with the recommendations of the consultant, to the NC and thereafter the Board.
-The evaluation categories covered in the questionnaire included Board composition, information management, Board processes, ESG, managing the Company's performance, Group CEO development and succession planning, Director development and management, communication and engagement with shareholders and stakeholders, risk management and Board Committee effectiveness.
+The evaluation categories covered in the questionnaire for FY 2023 included Board Composition, Information Management, Board Processes, Representation of ESG, Managing Company's Performance, Human Capital Management, Director Development and Management, Risk Management and Board Committee Effectiveness.

-As an integral part of the evaluation process, the Senior Management team also provides feedback on areas including Board composition, information management, developing strategy and monitoring such strategy, managing risks and working with Management.
+Given that the Board works closely with Management to oversee and provide guidance on the business affairs of the Group, as an integral part of the evaluation process, the Senior Management team also provides feedback on areas including Board Composition, Information Management, Developing Strategy, Monitoring the Strategy, Working with Management and Managing Risks.